jprjr/musl-cross-make/README.md

-Rather than building the whole toolchain tree at once, though, litecross starts by building just the gcc directory and its prerequisites, to get an `xgcc` that can be used to configure musl.
-It then configures musl, installs musl's headers to a staging "build sysroot", and builds `libgcc.a` using those headers.
-At this point it has all the prerequisites to build musl `libc.a` and `libc.so`, which the rest of the gcc target-libs depend on; once they are built, the full toolchain `make all` can proceed.
+Rather than building the whole toolchain tree at once, though, litecross starts by building just the gcc directory and its prerequisites, to get an `xgcc` that can be used to build mingw.
+It then configures mingw, installs mingw's headers to a staging "build sysroot", and builds mingw's crt libraries using those headers.
+At this point it has all the prerequisites to build the full toolchain.

-Litecross does not actually depend on the musl-cross-make top-level build system; it can be used with any pre-extracted, properly patched set of source trees.
+Litecross does not actually depend on the mingw-cross-make top-level build system; it can be used with any pre-extracted, properly patched set of source trees.